jabby123321/dotfiles/README.md

 ## Prerequisites
 the following prerequisites are highly recomended
 - A nerdfont set as terminal default font or use jetbrains mono nerdfort and use alacritty
-- If using ZSH then ensure that starship and Exa are installed
+- If using ZSH then ensure that starship, bat and Exa are installed

 ## Dotfiles Included
 *dotfiles are included to configure the following services, programmes and tools*